Jin93/MEBayesSL/README.md

 MEBayes_jobs.R --PATH_package --PATH_data --PATH_LDref --PATH_out --FILE_sst --pop --LDpred2_params --chrom --bfile_tuning --NCORES
 ```

-#### [Step 2]
+### [Step 2]

-For the target population, apply the super learning (SL) algorithm (default base learners: elastic net regression, ridge regression, and linear regression) to train an “optimal” linear combination of the ($L \time K$) PRS models, which we call the ME-Bayes SL PRS model, based on the tuning set of the target population.
+For the target population, apply the super learning (SL) algorithm (default base learners: elastic net regression, ridge regression, and linear regression) to train an “optimal” linear combination of the ($L \times K$) PRS models, which we call the ME-Bayes SL PRS model, based on the tuning set of the target population.
 Optional: the prediction performance of the final ME-Bayes SL PRS model can be reported on an independent testing set, if the testing set is provided as an input.

 ```r
 MEBayesSL.R --PATH_package --PATH_out --PATH_plink --FILE_sst --pop --chrom --bfile_tuning --pheno_tuning --bfile_testing --pheno_testing --testing --NCORES